leontkh/DSAID/README.md

 After setting up [Airflow](https://airflow.apache.org/docs/apache-airflow/stable/start/docker.html) at the root of this directory, Airflow's scheduler should recognise the cron statement in the DAG's `schedule_interval` parameter, running the DAG every 1:01am.
 When activated, the DAG iterates through each .csv file at the `CSV_INPUT_PATH` location and processes each of them.

-### _What the DAG does_
+### _Purpose of DAG_

 For each .csv file, the DAG runs the following processes on the .csv's data:

 * Deleting any rows which do not have a `name`
-* Removing titles from the `name` field e.g. Mr., Dr.
+* Removing titles from the `name` field (e.g. Mr., Dr.)
-* Separates the remaining name by spaces
+* Separates the remaining name at the spaces
 * Picks out the first two parts and puts them into `first_name` and `last_name` respectively
-* Discards the rest of the name to drop titles at the end of names e.g. MD
+* Discards the rest of the name to drop titles at the end of names (e.g. MD)
 * Remove any zeros prepended to the `price` field by changing data type to float
 * Create a new field named `above_100`, which is true if the `price` is strictly greater than 100

 ## Section 2: Databases
 ### _Database entity-relations_

-The database I will propose for car dealership will be constructed with the tables as per the ER diagram below, found under the folder of [/database_diagram](https://github.com/leontkh/DSAID/tree/master/database_diagram):
+The database was constructed with the tables as per the ER diagram below, found under the folder of [/database_diagram](https://github.com/leontkh/DSAID/tree/master/database_diagram):

 <img src="database_diagram/ER_diagram.png"
      alt="ER diagram for database"